 - "A Pure Theory of Strategic Behavior and Social Institutions" (with Roger Faith), American Economic Review, Vol. 71, No. 3, p.
 366 - 380, (1981).

 - Ideology and the Evolution of Vital Economic Institutions: Guilds, The Gold Standard and Modern International Cooperation. (with Charles Hickson).
 Kluwer Academic Publishers, 2000.
 This book is an attempt to summarize and extend Thompson's work on institutions, growth collapses, and globalization.
 The book is exploding with ideas.
-Some of them you will find convincing.
-Others you might find crazy.
-However, the book will make you think.
+The book will make you think.
 You won't get these types of arguments or this type of thinking from any other economist.